GamehunterKaan/AutoPWN-Suite/README.md

 - [ ] Web application analysis.
 - [ ] Web application content discovery mode. (dirbusting)
 - [ ] Noisy mode.
 (Does nothing but creating a lot of noise)
-- [ ] Automatically install nmap if its not installed.

 ### Contributing to AutoPWN Suite